Island County Superior Court: Responding to Protection Order

 Always review the paperwork you received to confirm the correct court location and filing instructions for your specific case.

-6. Assistance With Serving Your Response
+6. Assistance with Serving Your Response

-Services may include:
+Services include:

-Morning, afternoon, and evening service attempts
+- Morning, afternoon, and evening service attempts

-Assistance locating hard-to-find individuals
+- Assistance in locating hard-to-find individuals

-Proper completion of Proof of Service documentation
+- Proper completion of Proof of Service documentation